Dheirya/Dheirya/README.md

-⭐ I am a 13 year old and I like programming in python, django, html, css, js.
+⭐ I am a 13-year-old kid and I like programming in python, django, html, css, js.
+I also like messing around with arduino and raspberry pi.

 I've Made Many Sites, But Some Of My Favorites Include:
 - Social Rumbles Social Media Site: https://socialrumbles.com/home/